CSD-FOSS-Team/hangman/README.md

 # hangman
-The classic hangman with multiplayer
+The classic hangman with multiplayer!